-In July 2013, he and his team travelled to North Korea as part of a select group of journalists granted access to the reclusive country.
-Their coverage included the first ever live international broadcasts from locations around the capital Pyongyang allowing viewers a real-time glimpse inside North Korea.
+In July 2013, he travelled to North Korea as part of a select group of journalists granted access to the reclusive country.
+He and his team produced the first ever live international broadcasts from events at locations around the capital Pyongyang allowing viewers a real-time glimpse inside North Korea.

 In 2011 Mark spent 6 weeks reporting extensively from Libya on the uprising, the subsequent Nato intervention and the death of Muammar Gaddafi.

 Mark was among the first UK journalists to ‘embed’ with the British Army in Afghanistan's Helmand Province in July 2006.
 He was the first journalist with an eyewitness report from inside the terminal of Glasgow Airport following the terrorist attack in June 2007.
 He met Alexander Litvinenko in London, two weeks before the former KGB spy was poisoned.
 He covered Mr. Litvinenko’s death and its wider implications in detail.

 Mark played a central role in Sky’s coverage of the London riots in August 2011.
 Using just an iPhone, he captured some of the most striking footage of the night.
 His confrontations with looters in Clapham, South London engaged viewers and the impact of his work was immediate: his footage led bulletins on Sky and it was used by rival TV networks across the globe.
 Online, Mark’s footage was trending on Twitter within an hour of it being filmed.
 Within 24 hours his videos had been viewed by nearly a million people online.
 Mark was nominated and shortlisted for the Innovation Award by the Royal Television Society for his coverage of the riots.